 India’s Top Trading Partners

-Below is a list showcasing 15 of India’s top trading partners, countries that imported the most Indian shipments by dollar value during 2016.
+Below is a list highlighting 15 of India’s top trading partners in terms of countries that imported the most Indian shipments by dollar value during 2019.
 Also shown is each import country’s percentage of total Indian exports.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.

-In 2016, India incurred the highest trade deficits with the following countries:
+India incurred the highest trade deficits with the following countries.

 These cashflow deficiencies clearly indicate India’s competitive disadvantages with the above countries, but also represent key opportunities for India to develop country-specific strategies to strengthen its overall position in international trade.